-Nash equilibrium for the classical Hawk-Dove game is $(D,D)$ which is also Pareto optimal.
-To introduce the quantum version of Hawk-Dove game we follow Marinatto and Weber’s scheme\cite{11}.
+To introduce the quantum version of the Hawk-Dove game, we follow Marinatto and {Weber's} scheme\cite{11}.
 This scheme has been extended to include various forms of Hawk-Dove game with initially entangled states in Refs.\cite{12,13,14}.
 The initial state $\rho_{in}$ is taken to be a maximally entangled state, $\rho_{in} = |\psi\rangle\langle\psi|$ with